midlantica/LovelyBunchOfCoconuts/content/memes/the-science/how-racial-groups-rate-each-other.md

 ---
-title: "How racial groups rate each other"
+title: 'How racial groups rate each other'
 ---

 ![How racial groups rate each other](/memes/the-science/how-racial-groups-rate-each-other.jpg)